matthijskooijman/AritechRevEng/tools/README.md

  - After submitting a code, the panel shows a response about 4-5s after the last keypress, except for 6-digit codes and correct codes, then a response is returned immediately.
+ - If a code is correct, the panel immediately returns a response, so there is no need to wait these 4-5s for an access denied message (the code waits a short while and assumes no response means denied, which seems to work well).
  - After 10 invalid codes, the display shows 'Kode Sabotage89', with the number counting down‚ refusing new tries for 90 seconds.
  - While the display show "No access" ("Geen toegang"), it does not